BRITAIN, GET ON YOUR FEET! WHY SITTING IS BAD FOR YOUR HEALTH

 - Go for a walk outside in the fresh air during your morning break or during lunch-time; why not arrange to meet a friend or colleague who wants to get fit and commit to a 30 minute walk each lunch-time?

 - Take the stairs!
 Now that most modern homes and office buildings are equipped with elevators or escalators, it can be all too easy to avoid the endless flights of stairs that await us first thing in the morning and last thing at night.
 But taking the stairs can really increase your step count for the day, and we think you’ll find that it’s worth the effort as you begin to notice it becoming easier as the weeks go by

 - Committing to a regular exercise routine in the evenings after work can do wonders for your physical and mental health.
 Joining a gym, or putting together a simple workout routine that can be done while you catch up with your favourite programme in the evening may motivate you to get moving.
 Or why not try jogging home from work in the evenings or getting off the bus a few stops earlier to walk the rest of the way?

 Joining a gym, or putting together a simple workout routine can do wonders for your physical and mental health

-So there you have it – five easy ways to get on your feet!
-If you think you’re at an increased risk of any of the above health problems associated with a sedentary lifestyle and would like to discuss your concerns with a doctor – you know where to find us!
-With short-notice and same day doctor appointments available seven days a week across 9 central London clinics, there’s no need to wait in lengthy queues as in a tradition walk in clinic.
-It’s never been more convenient to see a GP!
+So there you have it - five easy ways to get on your feet!
+If you think you're at an increased risk of any of the above health problems associated with a sedentary lifestyle and would like to discuss your concerns with a doctor - you know where to find us!
+With short-notice and same day doctor appointments available seven days a week across our clinics, there's no need to wait in lengthy queues as in a tradition walk in clinic.
+It's never been more convenient to see a GP!